Cervator/RundeckTests/README.markdown

 * Define environment variables with Sauce credentials
   * `SAUCE_USER` - username for sauce.io account
   * `SAUCE_ACCESS_KEY` - access key from "My Account" section
+* Run tests with the Maven test target

-Current testing URL is hard coded for proof of concept, set in `SampleRundeckTest.SITE_TO_TEST`
+Current testing target URL is hard coded for proof of concept, set in `SampleRundeckTest.SITE_TO_TEST`

 ## Example